waydroid/docs/usage/install-and-run-android-applications.md

     list                list installed applications
 ```

-To launch an app ising CLI, you would want to use the `waydroid app launch <appname>` command:
+To launch an app using CLI, you would want to use the `waydroid app launch <appname>` command:

 ```bash
 waydroid app launch xyz.apk